OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 ## 1. Build an Office Add-in using React

-In this exercise, you will develop an Office add-in using React and TypeScript.
+In this exercise, you will develop an Office Add-in using React and TypeScript.
 You will provision a new project using the Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Office Online.

-### Provision the Office add-in
+### Provision the Office Add-in

 1. Open a terminal/command prompt, and change directories to the location where you want the project provisioned.
 1. Run the **Office Yeoman generator** using the command "**yo office**".